signalogic/SigSRF_SDK/mediaTest_readme.md

 > * no entry is the same as -r0<br/>
 > * -rN entry of 0 < N < 1 specifies "faster than real-time" (FTRT) mode, or 1/N faster than a nominal 10-20 msec ptime interval.
 Accurate timing for media domain processing, including stream alignment, is maintained depending on stream content, codec types, bitrates, and system / server CPU clockrate and number of cores.
 See [Bulk Pcap Handling](#user-content-bulkpcaphandling) for information and examples<br/>
 > * entering a session configuration file on the command line that contains a "ptime" value, along with no -rN entry, will use the session config ptime value instead (see [Static Session Configuration](#user-content-staticsessionconfig) above)<br/>

+<a name="CommandLineDormantSessions"></a>
+#### Dormant Sessions

+If the ENABLE_DORMANT_SESSIONS flag is set in the -dN command line argument (flag value of 0x4000000 defined in <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/apps/mediaTest/cmd_line_options_flags.h">cmd_line_options_flags.h</a>), sessions that "overload" or "replicate" an SSRC in another session with different endpoints cause the session that was "taken over" to be designated as dormant, and its remaining media cleared from session state information and jitter buffers.

+For more information see [SSRC Replication and Reuse](#user-content-ssrcreplicationandreuse).

 <a name="CommandLineJitterBufferOutputs"></a>
 #### Jitter Buffer Outputs